cseanburns/systems-librarianship/src/p1-systems-librarianship.md

 # Systems Librarianship

 Author: C. Sean Burns
-Date: 2023-01-03
+Date, version 1: 2023-08-15
 Email: [sean.burns@uky.edu](sean.burns@uky.edu)
 Website: [cseanburns.net](https://cseanburns.net)
 GitHub: [@cseanburns](https://github.com/cseanburns)

 ## Introduction

-This short book is a work in progress.
-A main, first draft should be completed by the end of April 2023.

-I am writing this book as I teach a course on Systems Librarianship.
-The book and course's goals are to provide a technical introduction to the basics of systems librarianship using Linux.
+The goal of this book is to
+provide a technical introduction to the basics of systems librarianship using Linux.
+The book is used alongside a course on systems librarianship that the author teaches.

 The course and book goals include:

 1. how to use the Linux command line in order to become more efficient computer users and more comfortable with using computers in general;
 2. how to use cloud computing resources and create virtual machines;
 3. how to manage projects using Git and GitHub;
 4. how to create a LAMP server, websites, and create a bare bones OPAC;
 5. how to install and configure content management systems, and;
 6. how to install and configure an integrated library system.
+7. to foster self-efficacy with computers and an enthusiasm for foundational computer technologies

 ## About This Book